SungardAS/condensation/README.md

   partials
 * Package and upload templates and assets to multiple buckets across regions with one command.
-* References other templates within the same package with [AWS::CloudFormation::Stack](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html) and `{{s3.awsPath}}`
+* References other templates within a distribution with [AWS::CloudFormation::Stack](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html) and `{{s3.awsPath}}`
 * Upload scripts, configuration files and other assets alongside CloudFormation templates.
+* Use particles from other condensation compatible projects.

 ## Why?